CumulusNetworks/docs/content/sonic-202012/Getting-Started/Quick-Start-Guide.md

 author: Cumulus Networks
 weight: 110
 product: SONiC
-version: 4.0
+version: 201911_MUR5
 siteSlug: sonic
 ---

-This topic assumes you are configuring SONiC for the first time and have already installed and powered on your switch according to the instructions in the Hardware Installation Guide that was shipped with the switch.
+This topic assumes you are configuring SONiC for the first time and have already installed and powered on your switch according to the instructions in the hardware installation guide that shipped with the switch.

-## Installing SONiC Image
+## Prepare to Install the SONiC Image

-The switch may already have ONIE or another network operating system pre-installed.
-In order to install SONiC on it, follow the preparatory steps below before you start the installation.
+The switch may already have ONIE or another network operating system installed.
+In order to install SONiC on it, follow the preparatory steps below before you start installing SONiC.

-### Prepare to Install

-Using older platforms prior to 201811 might require BIOS and ONIE versions upgrade.
-For instructions, please contact Mellanox Support.
+Using a SONiC release earlier than 201811 might require upgrades to the BIOS and ONIE.
+For instructions, please contact your switch manufacturer.

 1. Verify your switch model is {{<exlink url="https://github.com/Azure/SONiC/wiki/Supported-Devices-and-Platforms" text="supported">}}.
 1. Connect to the switch via the serial console.